Ashok172006/Abex_ARC24/README.md

 ## TABLE OF CONTENTS
   1. Libraries used
   3. Subscriber - Publisher relationship
-  4. Intuition on variables and functions
+  4. Intuition on variables
   5. Flow of control in the script
+  6. Functions

 ## Libraries Used